alekdavis/httpyac-extras/README.md

 The important modifications to the `.gitignore` file include:

-- Inclusion of the VSCoce code snippets, settings, and documentation files that would typically be ignored along with the contents of the `.vscode` folder that holds them.
+- Inclusion of the VSCode code snippets, settings, and documentation files that would typically be ignored along with the contents of the `.vscode` folder that holds them.
+- Exclusion of `.httpyac` folder holding temporary request files.
 - Exclusion of the private environment variable file (`http-client.private.env.json`) intended for local storage of sensitive settings (client secrets, passwords, etc.):

 ```text